kenderd/datlips_art_engine/README.md

 # Unique name and description
 `namePrefix` and `description` have been moved to be contained within `layerConfigurations`.
 This allows separate names and descriptions based on the specific traits being selected.

+# Non cumulative growEditionSizeTo
+`growEditionSizeTo` is no longer cumulatively defined.
+You can now set this number to simply represent the number of images you want generated within that layer configuration. <br/>
+**NOTE**: `collectionSize` must be defined, and match the total of your `growEditionSizeTo`s.

 # Utils